ashwinihegde28/bikesharing/README.md

 ### Additional analysis would be beneficial by :
 - To include analysis of the Bike sharing data for other months of the year against each metrics that we performed to see if the results are similar or different.
-- Analysis can be performed on different b=nearby places or cities.
+- Analysis can be performed on different nearby places or cities.
 - During rush hours we can suggest alternative routes to avoid the traffic.
 - Weather data can also be used to find the correlation between the weather and the rides.